eclipse-vertx/vert.x/new/core_manual_js.md

       req.response.sendFile('web/' + file);
     }).listen(8080, 'localhost');

-*Note: If you use `sendfile` while using HTTPS it won't actually use the kernel `sendfile` function, since if the kernel is copying data directly from disk to socket it doesn't give us an opportunity to apply any encryption.*
+*Note: If you use `sendfile` while using HTTPS it will copy through userspace, since if the kernel is copying data directly from disk to socket it doesn't give us an opportunity to apply any encryption.*

 **If you're going to write web servers using vert.x be careful that users cannot exploit the path to access files outside the directory from which you want to serve them.**